juninhopo/lib-markdown/README.md

 # Health Check links in markdown format
-- This script extracts the links from an MKD file and tests each link by the response code.
+- This script extracts the links from in markdown file and tests each link by the response code.

 ## Description